-This year we expect to see an increase in working from home claims but would remind teachers to check any other claim they may be making to ensure they are not claiming for expenses that they are not incurring while working from home, e.g. classroom supplies.
+However, we would like to remind teachers to check any other claims that they may be making to ensure that they are not claiming for expenses that they are not incurring while working from home, such as supplies for the classroom.

-Unfortunately, teachers can’t claim a deduction for the cost of gifts for their students or for helping to meet students’ expenses – for example, paying for lunch.
+Unfortunately, teachers are not allowed to take a tax deduction for the cost of presents they purchase for their pupils or for helping them meet their financial obligations, such as paying for their meals.

 Work-Related Travel Expenses

 Because the cost of your typical commute between your home and place of employment is regarded as a personal expense, you will not be able to deduct that cost from the amount of income that is subject to taxation.
 On the other hand, if you are an employee teacher, there are a few situations in which you might be eligible to claim deductions for travel expenses between your home and your place of employment.
 If this is the case for you, you can look into the specifics of your situation by consulting with a tax professional.

 If you are required to transport either of the following, you may be able to submit a claim for reimbursement of the costs associated with driving between your home and your place of employment using your own vehicle:

 - bringing youngsters somewhere, like a sporting event